mozilla/ActiveData-ETL/pyLibrary/README.md

 **Scheme-Relative Reference**

-You are also able to leave the scheme off, so that whole constellations of configuration can refer to each other no matter if they are on the local filesystem, or remote:
+You are also able to leave the scheme off, so that whole constellations of configuration files can refer to each other no matter if they are on the local filesystem, or remote:

 ```python